ignecziadam/meltwater_discharge/README.md

 Script : create_basins.py

 Hard-coded environmental variables (might need changing)
+	- WorkingDIR
-	WorkingDIR : The main results directory, e.g.: RESULTS_DIR
+ 		The main results directory, e.g.: RESULTS_DIR
+	- MinBasinArea
-	MinBasinArea : Size of the smallest basin possible (km^2), basins below this size are merged with their larger neighbours.
+ 		Size of the smallest basin possible (km^2), basins below this size are merged with their larger neighbours.
+	- Resolution
-	Resolution : Spatial resolution of the basin product (m).
+ 		Spatial resolution of the basin product (m).
+	- EdgeNoRGI
-	EdgeNoRGI : Remove basin if the number of pixels touching RGI domain edges is larger than this number (integer no.).
+ 		Remove basin if the number of pixels touching RGI domain edges is larger than this number (integer no.).
+	- RelBasinReduction
-	RelBasinReduction :  Remove basins that extend outside the valid MAR domain.
+ 		Remove basins that extend outside the valid MAR domain.
 This % is the largest fractional area outside the MAR domain that is allowed (%).

- of The % of original basin outside of the MAR domain above which to remove basin

 Positional arguments (need to be declared when running the script)
-	$1 CurrentDomainSTR [RGI_no_name] : Name of the RGI region folder in the RESULTS_DIR, e.g.: RESULTS_DIR/RGI_x_xxxxxx.
+	- $1 CurrentDomainSTR [RGI_no_name]
+ 		Name of the RGI region folder in the RESULTS_DIR, e.g.: RESULTS_DIR/RGI_x_xxxxxx.

 ## 6. Downscale MAR products and integrate runoff over the drainage basins
 Upsamples ice runoff, ice albedo, and land runoff; corrects for high-resolution ice masks.